NA-MIC/ProjectWeek/PW33_2020_GranCanaria/Projects/optimization/README.md

 <!-- Describe here WHAT you would like to achieve (what you will have as end result). -->

-1. Introduce the 3D Slicer community to the possible usefulness of CMB
+1. Introduce a tool for analysis of signal distributions on a sphere to the diffusion MRI community.
-2. Implement image data reading, display, and basic segmentation (thresholding, etc)
+2. Provide tool for visualization of 3D point distributions.

 ## Approach and Plan